Vyral/base-template/_posts/2021-04-19-my-second-tip-for-winning-with-buyers.md

 {% include pullquote.html %}

-**You can combat this by simply having your lender reach out directly to the listing agent.** My lender, Mandy, over in *(can’t understand the co. name)* Lending, she will do that.
-I just have to present the offer we placed and she knows.
-She will call and let them know everything and anything about that buyer's creditworthiness within the scope that she can.
+**You can combat this by simply having your lender reach out directly to the listing agent.** My lender Mandi Henriod over at Intercap Lending will do exactly that.
+I just have to present the offer we placed, and she knows to call the listing agent.
+She will call and let them know everything and anything about that buyer's creditworthiness&nbsp; that she can.
 That will help you win offers.

 If you're not doing that, I would suggest you create that relationship with your lender today.
 Make sure they're willing to do that and have them reach out to the listing agent.
 You're going to find yourself winning offers after putting this tip into practice.&nbsp;